 The consequences for failing to use, or improperly using car seats are significant, as the CDC statistics bear out.
 Additionally, if your child is hurt in a car accident, your failure to properly secure them may affect your ability to recover any damages for their injuries.

 Few things are more upsetting to a parent than to see their child get seriously injured or killed in an automobile accident.
 Often, there are numerous factors at play, including the actions of other drivers as well as the use of safety equipment (such as child's safety restraints).
 Sometimes, parents can be held liable for not properly securing their child.
-If you need help sorting everything out, don't hesitate to contact an attorney today for a free initial consultation.
+If you need help, contact an experienced injury attorney near you today.